evought/VCard-Tools/README.md

 To force them to be rebuilt.
 You can then:

-    $ phing unitDBSchema
+    $ phing migrateDevelopment

-This will automatically invoke "phing createUnitDB" to create the database and grant permissions to your test user (SELECT, INSERT, UPDATE, and DELETE privileges on VCARD.*) and then it will load the schema definitions from sql/vcard.sql.
-If you need to, you can always load vcard.sql manually from a terminal or by pasting it into a query in PHPMyAdmin.
+This will automatically invoke "phing createUnitDB" to create the database and grant permissions to your test user (SELECT, INSERT, UPDATE, and DELETE privileges on VCARD.*) and then it will run all database schema migrations to bring the database up to the current state.

-The unit tests will automatically delete new rows and reset the table state after each run, so you *should not* have to clean and reset the database yourself unless something has happened to disrupt its state or you have intentionally made changes to the data or the schema.
+The unit tests will automatically delete new rows and reset the table state after each run, so you *should not* have to clean and reset the database\
+yourself unless something has happened to disrupt its state or you have intentionally made changes to the data or the schema.
 If that happens:

-   $ phing dropUnitDB && phing createUnitDB
+   $ phing rollbackDevelopment && phing migrateDevelopment

 Will recreate the tables.
 The unit tests rely on an xml table dump to set/reset the initial state for the testcases.
 If the schema has changed, you will want to recreate this file by running (e.g.):